Mining-Mine/mingmines-paper/README.md

-# Mining Mines: A Case Study on Detecting Mining Activities in Eastern Congo Using Satellite Imagery and Scalable Computing Methods
+# Mining Mines: A Case Study on Detecting Mining Activities in Ghana Using Satellite Imagery and Scalable Computing Methods

 ## Introduction